Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/content-transformers-renditions.md

 Local Transformers attached directly to the Repository.
 All of the transforms provided with the base Content Services are available as Local Transformers, so may be combined with your own Local Transformers in Local Pipelines.
-Once happy you have every thing working it then probably makes sense to add your new T-Engines to the Transform Service.
+Once happy you have everything working it then probably makes sense to add your new T-Engines to the Transform Service.
 The
  [Migrating a Legacy Transformer](https://github.com/Alfresco/acs-packaging/blob/master/docs/migrating-a-legacy-transformer.md){:target="_blank"} page